Jaeyoung0209/GenderClassify/README.md

+# Tensorflow Gender Classification Model

 A real-time gender classifier built on google colab.
 Dataset was obtained from a public upload on Kaggle.

 There are two parts to this project:
 * Human face detection
 * Gender classification for detected faces

-The first part is done using a built-in function from the cv2 library, but the classification part was done without a pre-trained model.
+The first part is done using a built-in function from the cv2 library, but the classification part was done by training an image classification model in Keras.
 Reached a final accuracy of around 95% on the testing dataset.

 ![Genderipynb-Colaboratory-Google](https://github.com/Jaeyoung0209/GenderClassify/assets/112497692/10a3b0ca-a7c0-4e9a-bb26-c48573a8ffbd)